D1avidAbraham/ROS_Rover/Notes.md

 * The Robot should be able to move based of a LLM/VLM
 * The Robot should be able to be controled by a user (teleoperations)
 * The Robot should code should be in a docker container
+* The Robot should have a custume PCB that
+* The Robot should use an IMU to calulate the location of the robot
+* The Robot should be able to control the motors with Pulse Width Modulation

 ## Part C - data models